rust-lang/book/src/ch01-02-hello-world.md

 We passed the `--bin` argument to `cargo new` because our goal is to make an executable application, as opposed to a library.
-Executables are often called *binaries* (as in `/usr/bin`, if you’re on a Unix system). `hello_cargo` is the name we've chosen for our project, and Cargo creates its files in a directory of the same name that we can then go into.
+Executables are often called *binaries* (as in `/usr/bin`, if you’re on a Unix system).
+We've given `hello_cargo` as the name for our project, and Cargo creates its files in a directory of the same name that we can then go into.

 If we list the files in the `hello_cargo` directory, we can see that Cargo has